Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 But as a pilot myself, I think having a portable ADS-B receiver is excellent for flying.

-And as a student pilot flying an airplane with ADS-B out, and your ADS-B portable receiver with an iPad will enable you to have a new experience in flying.
+And as a student pilot flying an airplane with ADS-B out and your ADS-B portable receiver with an iPad will enable you to have a new experience in flying.

 What are the benefits of using ADS-B in modern-day Aviation?

-So a wide area coverage is possible for ADS-B quickly.
+So, comprehensive area coverage is possible for ADS-B quickly.